stevedonovan/winapi/readme.md

         table.insert(files,f)
     end

-## Output and Timers
+## Output

-GUI applications do not have a console so @{print} does not work. @{show_message} will put up a message box to bother users, and @{output_debug_string} will write text quietly to the debug stream.
-A utility such as [DebugView](http://technet.microsoft.com/en-us/sysinternals/bb896647) can be used to view this output, which shows it with a timestamp.
+GUI applications do not have a console so @{print} does not work. @{show_message} will put up a message box to bother users.
 Here is the old favourite, system message boxes:

     print(winapi.show_message("Message","stuff\nand nonsense","yes-no","warning"))